gphilipp/streaming-applications-gitops/README.md

 ### Install Kind

-We need a Kubernetes cluster to deploy FluxCD and run our application.
+You need a Kubernetes cluster to deploy FluxCD and run the sample application.
 If you don't already have a Kubernetes cluster to play with, you can create one with [Kind](https://kind.sigs.k8s.io).

 Once you have Homebrew installed, just run: